MGaloto/MGaloto/README.md

  </br>

-I am <p>style="color:#FF0000"passionate</p> about everything I do, especially when it comes to working with data.
+I am <p style="color:red;">passionate</p> about everything I do, especially when it comes to working with data.
 I can combine programming languages ​​to get the best out of each one and get the best possible results.

  <br>
  </br>